SUI-Components/sui-components/components/modal/basic/README.md

 # SUI ModalBasic

 ## Description
-The SUI ModalBasic component renders a smart dialog prompt over your site's content.
+The `sui-modal-basic` component renders a smart dialog prompt over your site's content.
 It supplies some interface methods to meet the minimum required functionality.

 ## Usage
 Render component passing the following params: